About Us

 The Tinicum Conservancy was formed in 1992 by a group of residents who were concerned that larger, regional land trusts were not paying enough attention to land protection in our township.

 The Conservancy has maintained a consistent level of successful land protection over its two+ decades.
 The first thousand acres were conserved by 2000; the 2,000-acre milestone was reached four years later; the 3,000-acre milestone in 2007; and the 4,000-acre mark in 2011.
-Today, more than 5,000 acres in and around Tinicum are stewarded by the Tinicum Conservancy.
+Today, more than 5,400 acres in and around Tinicum are stewarded by the Tinicum Conservancy.

 Tinicum Conservancy is an accredited land trust, a distinction first awarded in 2009 by the Land Trust Accreditation Commission, an independent program of the the national Land Trust Alliance.
+The Conservancy was re-awarded this rigorous accreditation again in 2014 and 2019, and slated to undergo the examinatory process again in 2025.

 Board of Trustees